Mohamed Zrida

-Mohamed Zrida (محمد زريدة; born 1 February 1999) is a Moroccan professional footballer who plays as a midfielder for Al Ittihad SCSC (Tripoli).
+Mohamed Zrida (محمد زريدة; born 1 February 1999) is a Moroccan professional footballer who plays as a midfielder.

 Early life

 Mohamed Zrida was born on 1 February 1999 in Hay Mohammadi, Casablanca, where he began to play football.
 Aged 7, his mother tries to sign him up for Tihad Athletic Sport but the prices were too expensive for her.

 At 9, he joined the youth center of his neighborhood, located in Hay Adil, where he played futsal for nearly five years.
 He then played for FCC Casablanca for a while before joining the Raja Club Athletic Oasis academy in 2014.

 Career

 In January 2019, with the arrival of Patrice Carteron, Mohamed Zrida joined the first team training, but got no playing time.

 On 4 May, he made his professional debut against Rapide Oued-Zem in the Botola and gave his first assist to Zakaria Hadraf in a game that ended with a 3-3 tie.

 On 28 January 2020, Jamal Sellami added him to his Champions League squad list.
 He immediately made his African debut as a starter in the quarter-finals against TP Mazembe (2-0 victory).
 While Omar Boutayeb and Abderrahim Achchakir were both injured, he played the second leg as a right-back and helped his team to gain qualification from Lubumbashi.

 On 3 March, the club awarded him the Eagle of the month prize for the best Raja player of February.
 On 8 August, he renewed his contract until 2025.

 On 11 October, Botola leaders Raja received AS FAR in the final game and needed a win to secure the title.
 After the visitors has scored the opener, Abdelilah Hafidi tied the score and then scored a dramatic late winner to crown Raja as 2019–20 champions of Morocco, their first league title since 2012–13.

 On 10 July 2021, Raja CA beat JS Kabylie in the Confederation Cup final and secured their third title of the competition (2-1 victory).

-After the 2020-21 season, his coach Lassaad Chabbi stated in an interview to Transfermarkt that he would like to see Abdelilah Madkour, Soufiane Rahimi and Mohamed Zrida in Europe, believing that they had good potential for play there.

 On 18 February 2022 in Algiers, Zrida scored his first goal and offers the win to Raja CA against ES Sétif in the 2021-22 Champions League group stage.

 On 31 July 2023, he score his tenth goal with Raja in the Arab Cup of Champions Clubs against Kuweit SC, in a 2–0 victory that qualified Raja CA for the quarter-finals.

 On 3 January 2024, he scored the second goal of the Derby against Wydad AC in Mohammedia (2-0 win).